- Legacy UI method - Selector or Cursor modes (see below) to support standard Android Phone/Tablet input models

-As for input control, if you require 2 finger touch, you must pair the glasses with a smart phone running the ReticleRemote App, which makes the phone's touch screen a remote touch screen for the glasses.
+ReticleRemote: Also for Legacy App support when your App require 2 finger touch, you must pair the glasses with a smart phone running the ReticleRemote App.
+That App makes the phone's touch screen a remote touch screen for the glasses.
 It can function in all ReticleOS input modes (selector, cursor and a new third mode that supports 2 finger input).

-The Android App for a phone or tablet called ReticleRemote (https://play.google.com/store/apps/details?id=com.osterhoutgroup.reticleremote) that can be used to provide input to the Glasses over Bluetooth.
-Obviously, it's going to be a little different than what a standard App does on a phone - the relationship between where you are touching on the phone and the Apps UI on the screen is a little fuzzy; the App's UI does not show up on the phone, so you can see only on the glasses display where you are touching, but it does work fine for doing general pinch, zoom and rotations.
+The Android App for a phone or tablet called ReticleRemote (https://play.google.com/store/apps/details?id=com.osterhoutgroup.reticleremote) can be used to provide input to the Glasses over Bluetooth.
+Obviously, the Android App's behavior running on the glasses paired with a phone is going to be a little different than what it would be like if the App what running on a phone - the relationship between where you are touching on the phone and the Apps UI on the screen is a little fuzzy; the App's UI does not show up on the phone, so you can see only on the glasses display where you are touching, but it does work fine for doing general pinch, zoom and rotations.

 If you don't want to use a smart phone paired with the glasses, you many need to make some changes to your App.
-There are a few things we've done though to address this.
+There are a few things an App Developer can do to address User Input.

 - ReticleOS has two input modes; one is selector mode, in which Apps receive trackpad/DPAD events and use those to select objects in the UI for selection and entry.
 The other is cursor mode, where a mouse cursor appears on the screen, and you can position it and click anywhere on your App UI to generate mouse input events, which most Apps that are touch based will accept as input, and touch events.
 This mode, though, does not support 2 finger input.